vikchupak/Databases/MySQL/mysql.md

 Partial dependence.
 When a column depends on one part of a composite key, but not on the whole key.

 __Third Normal Form (3NF):__\
+Functional Dependency is a direct relationship between two attributes (e.g., A -> B).\
+Transitive Dependency is indirect relationship involving a third attribute (e.g., A -> B and B -> C, leading to A -> C).

-No transitive (functional ->) dependence.
+No transitive dependence.
 When a column depends more on another column rather than PK.

 Elementary key normal form (EKNF) falls strictly between 3NF and BCNF.